duguyue100/destina/README.md

 6. Image Reconstruction indicated that this implementation is performed OK on average.
 So that if we only employ first layer's learning result, it should still give us state-of-art performance with a plain autoencoder.
 [2014-06-22]

+7. This is the major updates since the last one.
+In this version, Python support by SWIG is added.
+And now the Python library can be accessed under `/build/Python`.
+During this duration, I tested current implementation on complete CIFAR-10 dataset several times.
+By using different settings and pre-processings.
+With plain DeSTIN hierarchy, it is __not__ capable to effectively classify images in tiny images.
+Basically, I conducted my experiments on most of set objectives.
+Surprisingly, when we apply DeSTIN to Robot behaviour learning studies, it shows some positive results (later will extend this work to sequence behaviour learning).
+Currently, it can differentiate up to 9 scenes around the environment.
+With some proper training, it can also be extend to some larger number of scenes.
+This seems revealing the potentials of limited scene recognition.
+[2014-08-10]

 ##Contacts##

 Hu Yuhuang